willieddy/NOS-Test-Automation/README.md

 JBehave-style @Given, @When and @Then annotations, and the Serenity-style @Step annotations: both will appear in the test reports.
 However you need to start with the @Given, @When and @Then-annotated methods so that JBehave can find the correct methods to call for your stories.
-A method annotated with @Given, @When or @Then can call Serenity @Step methods, or call page objects directly (though the extra level of abstraction provided by the @Step methods tends to make the tests more reusable and maintainable on larger projects).
+A method annotated with @Given, @When or @Then can call Serenity @Step methods, or call pageNum objects directly (though the extra level of abstraction provided by the @Step methods tends to make the tests more reusable and maintainable on larger projects).

 ### Configuration